Lennox Lewis vs. Hasim Rahman (1st meeting)

 - Lewis was a 20-1 favorite.

-- Rahman's knockout was named The Ring Upset of the Year and Knockout of the Year for 2001.
+- The fight was named Upset of the Year and Knockout of the Year by The Ring.

 Knocked Out by Rahman, Lewis Champ No Longer